Cognitive Behavioral Therapy

 Mindfulness means being aware of the present moment without judgment.
 Some common mindfulness practices you may be familiar with are yoga, meditation, and deep breathing.

 Some of the benefits of having a regular mindfulness practice include:

 - Improved executive functioning

 - Improved impulse control

-Group therapy does not necessarily replace individual therapy.
 Group therapy can be a helpful supplement to the work that you do with an individual therapist.
-Group can be a great place to put into practice skills you have learned from individual therapy.
-Many clients find that group therapy is all they need to start getting relief.
+You can practice the skills you have learned from individual therapy.
+Some clients find that group therapy is all they need to start getting relief.

-- You get a chance to give back and feel useful.
+- A chance to give back and feel useful.